 I started counselling

 That’s when I realized that talking to people with the same experience has more impact than talking to a person without it.
-So, I started counselling cancer patients and caregivers who are undergoing cancer.
+So, I started counselling cancer patients and caregivers who are undergoing cancer treatment.

 Learnings from cancer

 I learned that physical appearance and other materialistic things do not matter.
 The recovery is fast once you accept the situation.
 I was not one of those spiritual people, but cancer made me learn a lot about spirituality.
 I got myself into more spiritual practices.
-I started with Yoga.
-I got myself a certified Yoga trainer, did a lot of other practices like reiki, or past life regression, and everything together helped me a lot.
+I enrolled myself for a certified yoga instructor course and I also did a lot of other energy healing practices like Reiki, Past Life Regression, Tai Chi, Jin Shin Jyutsu, Meditation etc.

 The entire journey was a door for me to meet spiritual people who would help me gain knowledge and overcome my cancer experience.
 Cancer opened a new chapter for me.
 I am grateful that I was diagnosed with cancer at a very young age as it helped me look at life in a much more optimistic way.